 I didn't use direct messages just yet as I wanted to make sure I could get to know this person a little more.
 With both of us following each other, the likelihood of seeing each other's tweets was a lot higher, and I took that chance to engage more.

 When interactions were going well, I then sent direct messages to take the relationship further.
 I didn't have any agenda in mind, but I was ready to learn about their lives, work, families, aspirations and more.

 I enjoyed getting on a video call to put a face on the name.
 But that was a "big ask" given most people were busy.
 I didn't force it and only arranged it when I felt right about the timing.
 "How do you know it's right?"
 When there is value exchanged on the call, not just a say-hi call.

 Putting your heart in doing it

-All of these are not just great for boosting your follower number to 400, but you're also building meaningful relationships along the way.
+All of these are not just great for boosting your follower number to 500, but you're also building meaningful relationships that can go a long way.

 I don't believe in any quick hacks to drive the growth of my audience, because eventually, I know that these people don't care about what I do if they follow me for the wrong reasons.

 I am more for the fundamentals of building and managing human relationships, I see that behind every large audience, there is always a strong core group of friends who is fuelling everything else we see.